jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-Protect Users and Customers, Oppose Cyberattacks and Empower Users, Customers, and Developers Integrating what we have learned from our Zero Trust journey, we introduce the Optimal Ransomware Resiliency
+Protect Users and Customers, Oppose Cyberattacks and Empower Users, Customers, and Developers Integrating what we have learned from our Zero Trust journey, we introduce the “Optimal Ransomware Resiliency
-State consisting of 40\+ requirements that span myriad aspects of the security landscape.
+State” consisting of 40\+ requirements that span myriad aspects of the security landscape.
 Protect Users and Customers and Empower Users, Customers, and Developers